meithan/AoC21/README.md

   * The cipher letters that appear in all three must be one of 'adg'
   * The cipher letters that appear in only two of the three must be one of 'cf'
   * The cipher letters that appear in only one of the three must be one of 'be'
-* The three 6-letter words correspond to 0, 6 and 9, and again we notice many times the letters appear in these numbers:
+* The three 6-letter words correspond to 0, 6 and 9, and again we notice how many times the letters appear in these numbers:
-  * The cipherletters that appear in all three must be one of 'abfg'
+  * The cipher letters that appear in all three must be one of 'abfg'
   * The cipher letters that appear only in two of the three must be one of 'cde'
 * The only 7-letter word is number 8, but since it uses all seven letters it is of no use so we just ignore it